What are Web Schemas?

 Does Structured Data always work?

-Structured Data is the next frontier in the digital marketing and SEO space, it not only helps search results, it also enables the AI assistants like Google Assistant, Siri, Cortana to understand it better.
+Structured Data is becoming hygiene for successful inbound marketing.
+It not only helps search results, it also enables the AI assistants like Google Assistant, Siri, Cortana to understand it better.
 There are plans for it even being applied to Virtual Reality.
-So, it's time to get ahead of your competitors and use Structured Data Today
+So, it's time to get ahead of your competitors and use Structured Data Today.